Yuanyun-Yong/Horror-Game/README.md

   - M for map

 - Theme:
-  -
+  - Frankenstein-esque main concept

 - Environment:
   - Semi open-world
-    - Players guided by a map
+    - Players guided by a map to know where to go
+    - "Semi" as there are places players need to go to for the narrative/story to make sense (though there is no specific order they must do them)
 */